Rocket Lab USA Inc. (RKLB) Shares Up Despite Recent Market Volatility

-Rocket Lab USA Inc. (NASDAQ: RKLB)’s stock price has increased by 2.08 compared to its previous closing price of 3.85.
-Nevertheless, the company has seen a gain of 1.29% in its stock price over the last five trading days.
+Rocket Lab USA Inc. (NASDAQ: RKLB)’s stock price has increased by 1.80 compared to its previous closing price of 3.89.
+Despite this, the company has seen a gain of 2.86% in its stock price over the last five trading days.
+Barron’s reported on 03/22/23 that Virgin Orbit Buoyed as Work Resumes on Next Space Mission

 Is It Worth Investing in Rocket Lab USA Inc. (NASDAQ: RKLB) Right Now?

-Analysts have mixed views on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 1 as “hold,” and 1 as “sell.”
+Analysts have varying views on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 as “hold,” and 1 as “sell.”

 Sponsored

-The average price point forecasted by analysts for Rocket Lab USA Inc. (RKLB) is $9.33, which is $5.4 above the current market price.
-The public float for RKLB is 372.96M, and currently, short sellers hold a 6.64% ratio of that float.
-The average trading volume of RKLB on March 27, 2023 was 3.70M shares.
+The average price suggested by analysts for RKLB is $9.33, which is $5.37 above the current market price.
+The public float for RKLB is 372.96M, and currently, shorts hold a 6.64% of that float.
+The average trading volume for RKLB on March 30, 2023 was 3.68M shares.

 RKLB’s Market Performance